jpdhas/cloudwatch_alarm_to_slack/README.md

     CloudwatchAlarmNotifier.handle_event(event)
 ```

-* It is expected the following environment variable be set:
+* It is required the following environment variable be set:

     - `SLACK_BOT_TOKEN`: Bot token of the slack app which should have the `chat:write` permissions.
     - `SLACK_CHANNEL`: ID of the Slack channel to which notification should be sent to.